saiyam911/learning-library/workshops/cloud-native-devops-workshop/psm-jcs-mgmt/README.md

 {
     "username":"required",
     "password":"required",
-    "identityDomain":"required", // Traditional Cloud Account: Enter the identity domain ID.
+    "identityDomain":"gse00014728", // Traditional Cloud Account: Enter the identity domain ID.
 Account with Identity Cloud Service:  Enter the identity service ID.
 This ID is in the format, idcs-<32-character-GUID>.
 Example: idcs-6666bbbb11114becad9e649bfa144444
 To find out your identity domain ID or identity service ID, sign in to Oracle Cloud My Services, and click any Service Type (such as Java or Application Container).
 On the resulting Service Overview page, look for the “Identity Domain Id” or "Identity Service Id" field, depending on your account type.
     "region":"us", // Valid values are [us, emea, aucom].
 Default is 'us'.
     "outputFormat":"short", // Desired output format.
 Valid values are [short, json, html].
 Default is 'short'.
 ```

-Create your setup payload or use this example (scrips??) and just change your data and connect to your environment:
+Create your setup payload or use this [example](/payloads/gsexxx-classic-short.json) and just change your data and connect to your environment:
 ```
 >psm setup –c gse00012345-classic-short.json
 ```